kaeza/kminser/README.md

-# lua-minser – Data serialization with minification.
+# KMinSer – Data serialization with minification.

-This module contains functions to serialize values to strings, and deserialize these strings back to values.
+This is a [Lua][lua] module that contains functions to serialize values to strings, and deserialize these strings back to values.
 It is able to serialize strings, numbers, booleans, nil values, and tables.

 The serialized output is a chunk of Lua code yielding comparable values.